 SEAs and LEAs have varying appetites and capacities for this work.
 In some school districts and states there are explicit commitments to generating and using evidence, because the agency has either a specific unit tasked with those activities (e.g. a research office (RO)) or individuals whose job responsibilities focus on evidence building.
 But the role of evidence generation and use within these agencies is not well understood, nor is there a strong understanding of how the larger educational ecosystem influences this aspect of agency work.
 Further, ROs exist in only a small percentage of districts, generally larger and urban districts, and there is similar variation in capacity at the SEA level.
-Yet, even in agencies that do not have an RO or personnel responsible for evidence generation and use, there will still be calls to bring research and other forms of evidence to bear in decision-making.
+Yet, even in agencies that do not have an RO or personnel responsible for evidence to bear in decision-making.
 Thus, while some of the issues that we discuss are centered on the role of ROs, the underlying issues that arise when considering how to generate, elevate or facilitate the use of evidence cut across all school districts and states.